imanhodjaev/imanhodjaev.com/content/django-serve-media.md

 ------

-## You need to serve you local media files while developing a project, just add the following code into your main urls.py file.
+If you need to serve you local media files while developing a project, just add the following code into your main urls.py file.

 ### urls.py